 Miso Soup (味噌汁) is a traditional Japanese soup consisting of seafood based stock called dashi and miso paste.
 Most Japanese meals are served with a bowl of miso soup and steamed rice.
 Although there are many different kinds of ingredients that can be added to miso soup, today I will share the most basic miso soup recipe which include just tofu, wakame (seaweed), and green onion.

 Miso paste varies in saltiness depending on type (e.g. red/aka miso, white/shiro miso, mixed/awase miso) and by brand, therefore you will need to adjust the proper amount of miso based on your preference.

-For dashi stock, I typically use dashi packets but they may be difficult to find in your supermarkets.
-No worries, I also have an easy step-by-step tutorial for how to make homemade dashi stock from scratch.
-The ingredients for the homemade stock such as dashi kombu and katsuobushi (bonito flakes) are usually available in most Japanese market and some Asian market.
-The Japanese cuisine requires dashi stock for cooking many recipes and it’s very simple to make compared to other stocks.
+For dashi, I typically use dashi packets but they may be difficult to find in your local Asian/Japanese supermarkets.
+No worries, I also have an easy step-by-step tutorial for how to make homemade dashi from scratch.
+The ingredients for the homemade stock such as dashi kombu and katsuobushi (bonito flakes) are usually available in most Japanese and Asian grocery stores.
+The Japanese cooking requires dashi for cooking many recipes.
+Dashi is very simple and easy to make compared to chicken or vegetable stocks.

 I hope you enjoy this quick and easy homemade miso soup!